eliyetres/NLU/Lab1/REPORT.md

 ```

 ### a) Find and report at least 3 utterances whose intent is correctly classified despite not being in the training data.
-good day: a greet with a confidence 0.60
+good day: Classified as greet with a confidence 0.60.

-howdy: a greet with a confidence of 0.86
+howdy: Classified as greet with a confidence of 0.86.

-hiya: a greeting with a confidence of 0.89
+hiya: Classified as greet with a confidence of 0.89.

 ### b) Find and report at least 3 utterances whose intent is incorrectly classified despite expressing the respective intent.
-greetings: a thankyou with a confidence  0.54
+greetings: Classified as thankyou with a confidence of 0.54.

-what's up: restaurant_search with a confidence of 0.63 and a greenting of only  0.19
+what's up: Classified as restaurant_search with a confidence of 0.63.
+The confidence for a greenting was only  0.19.

-long time no see: restaurant_search with a confidence of 0.59 and greeting of only 0.2
+long time no see: restaurant_search with a confidence of 0.59 and greeting of 0.25.

 ### c) Explore how intent classification behaves when utterances expressing other intents than in the training data are parsed, e.g. an intent from a travel agency or tech support domain.
 Report your findings.

 Trying different utterances with the intent of travel, they all showed a very high confidence in restaurant_search.
 All utterances had a confidence level of somewhere between 0.80-0.85.
 The last sentence includes the words "i want", which is in the training data, but this is the also the utterance that got the lowest confidence of being a restaurant search of them all (0.80).

 "i would like to travel from gothenburg to london"